thiagobien/ACL/workshop/06_Monitoring_as_a_Service/01_Instrument_Cluster_with_Dynatrace_OneAgent/README.md

       - HOST_GROUP=k8s_cluster_sockshop
     ```

-    See the final configuration and make sure to change the `ENVIRONMENTID` to your actual tenant ID:
+    See the final configuration and make sure to change the `ENVIRONMENT` to your actual tenant url:
+    - For SaaS: abc123456.live.dynatrace.com
+    - For Managed: mydomain/e/1234567890123456789
     ```
     apiVersion: dynatrace.com/v1alpha1
     kind: OneAgent